 Effective June 21, 2000, our current stockholders, including CRL Acquisition LLC, transferred all of their shares to us in exchange for newly issued shares of our common stock.
 Each old share was exchanged for 1.927 new shares.
-Immediately thereafter as part of that transaction and prior to our initial public offering, CRL Acquisition LLC terminated its existence as a corporation for tax purposes distributed a substantial portion of these shares to its limited liability company unit holders.
+Immediately thereafter as part of that transaction and prior to our initial public offering, CRL Acquisition LLC terminated its existence as a corporation for tax purposes and distributed a substantial portion of these shares to its limited liability company unit holders.
+As of July 2, 2001 all of its remaining shares were distributed to the limited liability company unit holders.